aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

 ## Variable Substitution

-Using Python-style format string variable substitution, you can automatically insert and use Cleanse-to-Consume Glue Job arguments in your SQL queries.
+Using Python-style format string variable substitution, you can automatically insert and use Cleanse-to-Consume AWS Glue job arguments in your SQL queries.

 Variable substitution is available in both Athena and Spark SQL queries.
 The syntax follows the [Python format string syntax](https://docs.python.org/3/library/string.html#format-string-syntax).
-Use only keyword arguments in your format string, as the order of the arguments passed to the Glue Job may change.
+Use only keyword arguments in your format string, as the order of the arguments passed to the AWS Glue job may change.
 The [format specification mini-language](https://docs.python.org/3/library/string.html#format-specification-mini-language) is supported.

 Example Spark SQL using variable substitution:
 ```sql